DoSomething/rfcs/015-customer-io-transactionals.md

 ## SMS

 Instead of relying on Customer.io campaigns to send SMS compliance messages, modify Northstar to execute a Gambit API request.
+We can store config variables with the suffix `sms_message_id` to track the broadcast message ID's to send for each event, if we don't want to hardcode them.
+For SMS compliance messages -- we've always gone with hardcoding this message text in case its Contentful entry could accidentally be deleted.

 * Changed SMS Status to `active`
 * Changed SMS Status to `less` -- not sure we send this (yo'ud think not since there isn't a `POST messages?origin=subscriptionStatusLess` route